Should I Give Him Money?

-Sooner or later, you’ll encounter a homeless person on the sidewalk.
-Or at an intersection, you’ll pull up beside someone out of work, holding up a sign.
-When that happens, here are some things to consider:
+Sooner or later, you’ll encounter a homeless person on the sidewalk or at an intersection.
+When that happens, There are some things to consider.

 Anticipate the opportunities you will have to engage with another person.
 Develop a game plan.
 In time, you might find that you are intentionally walking closer to the person on the sidewalk or merging into the left lane, just to ensure you have an encounter.